lagomcontrol/skyfandc_esphome/README.md

 <b>WARNING: This firmware or it's associated module is not endorsed or approved by Ventair.
 It’s use will void any warranties you may have with them.
 NOTE: To use the OEM Ventair app you must use the factory module.
 This is for Home Assistant integration only and is not intended to provide OEM functionality.</b>

-ESPHome firmware for the WiFi Ceiling Fan module developed to be contatible with the Ventair SkyFan DC ceiling fan range as an alternative to the official module (SKYAPPCM).
+ESPHome firmware for the WiFi Ceiling Fan module developed to be compatible with the Ventair SkyFan DC ceiling fan range as a not like-for-like alternative to the official module (SKYAPPCM).
 This project replaces the cloud-dependent module with a local ESP based module via ESPHome, enabling full local integration with Home Assistant.

 Fan Speed, Brightness & Color Temperature work with the native HA Light & Fan UI panels.